Boyle-Lab/TRACE/README.md

 ### Generate required files for TRACE
 To generate required files in correct format, you can use our python script dataProcessing.py and init_hmm.py.

-  1. Generat data files using our python script:
 ```bash
 $ ./scripts/dataProcessing.py <peak_3.file> <bam.file> <fasta.file>
 ```